 What is the Viveport Subscription?

 Along with all the content available on the Viveport store, users can now also sign up for a Viveport Subscription.
 But what does it offer?
-For £6.99 a month, HTC Vive users can choose five Viveport experiences or games and have unlimited access to them for a month.
+For a fee, HTC Vive users can choose five Viveport experiences or games from a catalogue of over 375 VR apps and have unlimited access to them for a month.
 At the end of the month, users can decide if they want to keep the selections they have for another month, or whether to swap them out for something new.

 In addition to having unlimited access to the experience during the month, your selections should also be discounted if you decide to go ahead and purchase them.
 It’s a great way for Vive users to find games and experiences they wouldn’t usually consider if they’d have to pay up front, and might help lesser-known VR devs get more of a footing in the VR world.

-If that still doesn’t sound good enough for you, you might be tempted by the free 1-month trial available for the subscription.
+If you're still unconvinced, you might be tempted by the free one-month trial available for the subscription.
 Sign up, give it a go and if it’s not for you, just make sure you cancel before the first month is up.

 How to sign up to the Viveport Subscription

-So, how do you sign up to the Viveport Subscription?
+So, how do you sign up for the Viveport Subscription?
 It’s an incredibly easy process: